 - MB-421 Digital Marketing in the Music Industry (2 credits)

-- MB-495 Internship in Music Business/Management or advanced approved specified elective (2 credits; see major grid)
+- MB-495 Internship in Music Business/Management or an approved Advanced Music Business Elective (2 credits; see major grid)

 - MB-340: Business Startups (2 credits)